SmilingWayne/PuzzleSolver/README.md

 [![EN](https://img.shields.io/badge/Lang-EN-blue.svg)](https://github.com/SmilingWayne/PuzzleSolver/blob/main/README.md)
 [![CN](https://img.shields.io/badge/中文-CN-red.svg)](https://github.com/SmilingWayne/PuzzleSolver/blob/main/README.CN.md)

 This repo provides useful, problem-tailored solvers for some interesting **logic puzzles**.
-The tool used in the repo is Google Operations Research software [ORtools](https://developers.google.cn/optimization?hl=zh-cn), and [z3 solver](https://github.com/Z3Prover/z3), mainly CS-SMT solver.
-Commercial solver [Gurobi](https://www.gurobi.com) (Licence required, of course) is also used for specific puzzle (Like [Slitherlink](./Puzzles/SlitherLink.ipynb)).
+The tool used in the repo are open-source solvers like [ORtools](https://developers.google.cn/optimization?hl=zh-cn), [z3 solver](https://github.com/Z3Prover/z3) and [SCIP](https://scipopt.org).

 Most other solvers of those problems are based on logical methods, instead, this repo provides solvers based on mathematical Programming (Integer Programming(**IP**), Constraint Programming(**CP**) etc..).
 Just In case, I utterly admire those who quickly find logic-based solutions for those problems, this repo is **NOT** aimed at replacing logic method with Computer solvers: **It's just for fun.**

-Currently, **this repo also contains dataset ( 8,000+ instances for now ) of specific puzzles (more than 50 types of puzzles for now)**.
+Currently, **this repo also contains dataset (8k+ instances) of specific puzzles (more than 50 types of puzzles)**.
 Details can be found in table below.
 More dataset would be added in the future.

 Lastly, this repo offers some self-learning materials for Operations Research (**OR**) during 2023~2024.

 ✅ Python Environment: Python 3.10.12,

-✅ Gurobi Optimizer Version: 10.0.3.
+✅ PySCIPOpt Version: 5.3.0,

 ✅ Ortools Optimizer Version: 9.7.2996

+✅ Gurobi Optimizer Version: 10.0.3. (will be replaced by SCIP solver).

 ## Catalog